skgrange/py_opc_n2_logger/README.md

 If installing on a Raspberry Pi, the installation of Pandas is very slow due to the compilation.
 You can drop the pandas entry in `setup.py` if pandas is already installed to speed things up.

+If you encounter issues, ensure that your system repositories are up to date with `sudo apt get update` and if the `python-dev` development packages are missing, install them with `sudo apt install python-dev`.

 ## Set-up

   1. Install the packages.